Magnon-polarons in van der Waals antiferromagnet FePS3: Discussion

 \section{Discussion}

-As shown in Fig.~\ref{Fig4}, our modelling, although rather simplified, reproduces well the observed energy pattern of the avoided crossings of the $M_-$ magnon branch and three $P_1$, $P_2$ and $P_3$ phonons.
-The deduced coupling strength ($\lambda_i$ - lambda parameters) is similar for hybridization of the magnon with $P_1$ and $P_3$ phonons and somewhat weaker in case of the $P_2$ phonon (see Table~\ref{tab:my_label}).
-Both ($M_-$,$P_3$) and ($M_-$,$P_2$) pairs are brought into a strong coupling regime when the $M_-$ magnon and the respective phonons tend to coincide at certain values of the magnetic field: the separation between hybrid modes always surpasses their spectral widths (see Fig.~\ref{Fig2}).
+As shown in Fig.~\ref{Fig4}, our simplified modelling reproduces the observed energy pattern of the avoided crossings of the $M_-$ magnon branch and three $P_1$, $P_2$ and $P_3$ phonons.
+The deduced coupling strengths ($\lambda_i$ - lambda parameters) are similar for the hybridization of the magnon with both $P_1$ and $P_3$ phonons and somewhat weaker in case of the $P_2$ phonon (see Table~\ref{tab:my_label}).
+Both ($M_-$,$P_3$) and ($M_-$,$P_2$) pairs are brought into a strong coupling regime when the $M_-$ magnon and the respective phonons tend to coincide at certain values of the magnetic field: the separation between hybrid modes always surpasses their spectral widths (see Fig.~\ref{Fig1}b).
 The same can be expected for the pair of ($M_-$, $P_1$) modes, viewing the extracted value of the $\lambda_1$ parameter.